nasa/cumulus/docs/features/producer_granule_id_duplication.md

 ## Technical Approach Overview

-This feature makes updates to the Cumulus database schema, granule read/write/reporting components and workflow task components related to this change.
+The changes included with this feature make updates to the Cumulus database schema, granule read/write/reporting components and workflow task components.

 The intent is to modify the Cumulus database and framework to handle tracking both a unique identifier `granuleId` and provide a granule object field `producerGranuleId` that tracks an identifier from the data producer/provider that *may not* be unique.

 In concert with those updates, Cumulus task components that generate granule objects will be updated to optionally be configured to 'uniqify' granule objects by generating a unique `granuleId` and storing the original `granuleId` value in the `producerGranuleId` field.

 ### *Adding 'uniqification' to Ingest Workflows*

-Updating or creating an ingest workflow that makes use of this feature should follow the following high-level guidelines:
+The process of updating or creating an ingest workflow that makes use of this feature should follow the following high-level guidelines:

 * If providers/pre-ingest processing provides `producerGranuleId` as part of the granule object and pre-uniqifies the graunleId, Core task components will 'do the right thing' out of the box.
 * Ingest flows that have incoming granules that have only granuleId populated will need to make use of the updated Cumulus workflow task components *or* make updates to other in-use functions to make the granuleId unique  as     appropriate.
 Please see the [hashing approach document](doc:granule-id-hashing-approach) for details on the approach Cumulus components that create a `granuleId` are using.
 Please see the [uniquification cookbook](doc:uniquification-cookbook) for a concrete workflow update/example.
 * Workflows that *start* with a Cumulus message (*not* a CNM message or other format) with a payload containing granules but intend to change the ID as part of the workflow will need to reconfigure Cumulus to not report the initial granules prior to workflow steps that update the granule to have a unique Id and *optionally* update the workflow to report them as running following that uniqification using `SfSqsReportTask`.
-* *Important*: User task components, particularly any that re-implement core reference tasks, must be evaluated carefully to ensure consistent behavior.
+* *Important*: User task components, particularly any that re-implement core reference tasks, must be evaluated carefully to ensure consistent behavior in instances where the `granuleId` has been modified.

-The following diagram shows expected flow and potential modification considerations for a typical ingest flow, with orange being components that may need modification/update to make use of this feature:
+The following diagram shows expected flow and potential modification considerations for a typical ingest flow, with orange being components that may need modification/update to make use of this feature, and green representing updated Core task components:

 ---